bjango/Bjango-Templates/Readme.md

 In some cases, all layers and groups except the **Icon Artwork** group will need to be hidden before exporting.
 For most templates, exporting is set up using slices.

-Automated scaling (using Smart Objects or other techniques) isn’t used — for best quality results, each icon size should have its own size-specific artwork ([Smart Objects bitmap scale](https://bjango.com/articles/smartobjects/)).
+Automated scaling using Smart Objects and other bitmap scaling techniques aren’t used.
+For best quality results, each icon size should have its own size-specific artwork ([Smart Objects bitmap scale](https://bjango.com/articles/smartobjects/)).

 More detailed instructions can be found in the [Bjango App Icon Templates help](https://bjango.com/help/designresources/appicontemplates/).